-- ✓ Basic research into stem cell mechanisms as they relate to human biology - Investigating stem cells or their derivatives as tools for discovering and enabling therapeutic or other innovations, e.g., for studying or modeling disease - Basic genetic research relevant to human biology and as it pertains to stem cells or regenerative medicine - Research and tools related to diversity, equity and inclusion in science, i.e., extending or validating the applicability of regenerative medicine discoveries to underserved populations (e.g., use of human induced pluripotent stem cell (hiPSC) lines or omics analyses from diverse groups of individuals, target diseases or disease subtypes more frequently experienced by underserved groups) - ✓ Basic research and tool discovery to address bottlenecks in the development of stem cell-based and gene therapies, such as cell/tissue targeting, immunogenicity and toxicity, in vivo gene therapy delivery, engineering human pluripotent stem cells (hPSC) to evade the immune system
+- ✓ Basic research into stem cell mechanisms as they relate to human biology - ✓ Investigating stem cells or their derivatives as tools for discovering and/or enabling therapeutic or other innovations, e.g., for studying or modeling disease - In particular, CIRM is interested in: - Investigating disease mechanisms of CNS disorders with stem cells or their derivatives as tools for discovering and/or enabling therapies or other innovations - Modeling human CNS diseases with stem cells or their derivatives as tools for discovering and/or enabling therapies or other innovations - Basic genetic research relevant to human biology and as it pertains to stem cells or regenerative medicine In particular, CIRM is interested in: - The application of genetic research as a tool for discovering and/or enabling therapies or other innovations in CNS disorders - Research or tools related to diversity, equity and inclusion in science, i.e., extending or validating the applicability of regenerative medicine discoveries to underserved populations (e.g., use of human induced pluripotent stem cell

+(hiPSC) lines or omics analyses from diverse groups of individuals, target diseases or disease subtypes more frequently experienced by underserved groups)

-- ✓ Studies to better understand human cells and tissues (healthy and/or diseased) to be modeled in vitro or targeted with regenerative medicine approaches (e.g., omics and other profiling, human cell / tissue atlases), a human stem cell / regenerative medicine component (wet lab and/or datarelated) must be included in the project - Auxiliary research activities that support regenerative medicine science (e.g. biomarker discovery, genome and epigenome editing tools, imaging tools, mechanism of disease to enable rational design of stem cell- or gene therapy-based treatments, data science and computational approaches), a human stem cell / regenerative medicine component (wet lab and/or data-related) must be included in the project - Reverse translation studies related to stem cell- or gene therapy-based regenerative medicine therapies
+- Basic research or tool discovery to address bottlenecks in the development of stem cell-based and gene therapies, such as cell/tissue targeting, immunogenicity and toxicity, in vivo gene therapy delivery, engineering human pluripotent stem cells (hPSC) to evade the immune system - Studies to better understand primary human cells and tissues (healthy and/or diseased) as ground truth for in vitro stem cell-based models or to improve regenerative medicine approaches (e.g., omics and other profiling for human cell/tissue atlases).
+A human stem cell/regenerative medicine component (wet lab and/or data-related) must be included in the project - Auxiliary research activities that support regenerative medicine science (e.g., biomarker discovery, genome and epigenome editing tools, imaging tools, mechanism of disease to enable rational design of stem cell- or gene therapy-based treatments, data science and computational approaches).
+A human stem cell / regenerative medicine component (wet lab and/or data-related) must be included in the project - Reverse translation studies related to stem cell- or gene therapy-based regenerative medicine therapies

-Activities should focus on human cells but may include supportive studies using nonhuman cells provided that human cells are also investigated, or activities may focus on nonhuman cells if a strong justification is provided that the proposed research is of immediate relevance to human biology / disease but cannot be conducted using human cells.
+Activities should focus on human cells but may include supportive studies using nonhuman cells provided that human cells are also investigated; or activities may focus on nonhuman cells if a strong justification is provided that the proposed research is of immediate relevance to human biology / disease but cannot be conducted using human cells.